In addition to being based on source code of this popular SSH client, WinSCP can also share site settings with it.

 To open session in PuTTY, instead of WinSCP, use Manage > Open in PuTTY command on Login dialog.

 If you want to configure your own session-specific options, you can save PuTTY site settings with the same name as a WinSCP site.
 WinSCP will then instruct PuTTY to open that session (It will not export any settings, nor connection options).

-If WinSCP cannot find the PuTTY executable in the default path (particularly when you are using derived version of PuTTY) you can specify the path in preferences.
+If WinSCP cannot find the PuTTY executable in the default path (particularly when you are using a derived version of PuTTY) you can specify the path in preferences.
 Optionally you can also instruct WinSCP to send a session password (if known) to PuTTY.
-However a better approach would be to use public key authentication together with Pageant.
+However, a better approach would be to use public key authentication together with Pageant.

 WinSCP registers to handle